 HOW DOES LYMPHATIC DRAINAGE MASSAGE WORK?

-Lymphatic drainage massage involves gently massaging the areas of the body where lymph nodes located.
+Lymphatic drainage massage involves gently massaging the areas of the body where lymph nodes are located.
 The goal of the treatment is to stimulate the natural release of lymph into the bloodstream so that it can carry the nutrients and cells to areas of the body while picking up waste and toxins to ultimately get rid of them.
 This treatment requires a specific amount of pressure in a very rhythmic order of circular motions to promote lymph flow.

-For surgical patients, lymphatic drainage is done about one-week post-surgery depending on the procedure, and typically treatment takes about an hour to complete.
+For surgical patients, lymphatic drainage is done about one week post-surgery depending on the procedure, and typically treatment takes about an hour to complete.
 The number of treatments varies with each patient.
 Those receiving it as part of the healing process may want a few treatments as they heal while others receive lymphatic drainage as part of a plan to achieve and maintain optimal health.